qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    * show the container as a group box (only available for tabs).
    * add a background color

 #.
-Likewise, double-click a field label and you can specify whether the label
+Likewise, select a field label and you can specify whether the label
    of its widget should be visible or not in the form.

 #.
 In case the layer is involved in ``one or many to many relations`` (see
    :ref:`vector_relations`), referencing layers are listed in the :guilabel:`Relations` frame and their form can be embedded in the current layer form by drag-and-drop.
-As for the other items, double-click the relation label to configure some options:
+As for the other items, select the relation label to configure some options:

    * choose to hide or show the item label